fonoster/routr/SPECS.md

 Message Processor SHOULD have Unit Testing for all its core functionalities.

+**Security Consideration**

+None

 **Special Considerations**

 Any action no covered by *isValid*, *isAuthenticated*, *isAuthorized* will go into *doProcess**.
 For example, allocation the correct RTPEngine or collecting and sending M.E.L.T to external systems.

 <details>
 <summary>Passing multiple EdgePort(s)</summary>
-A Message Processor must coordinate with the *LocationAPI* and other APIs to determine the nexthop.
+A Message Processor must coordinate with the *LocationAPI* and other APIs to determine the next-hop.
 Sometimes the signaling path would include multiple EdgePort(s).

 Consider the following scenario: